-Le Cove City (Shenyang) 江灣城(瀋陽)
+le Cove City (Shenyang) 江灣蛾(瀋陽)

 The site is located along the Hun River at 6 Hun Nan Er Road of the Hun Nan Xin District in Shenyang.
-This residential and commercial development project is wholly-owned by the Group, with a planned total gross floor area of approximately 712,000 sq m.
+This residential and commercial development project is wholly-owned by the Group, with a planned GFA of approximately 712,000 sq m.